Low-Income Housing Tax Credit (LIHTC): Overview & How It Works

 Calculating Costs and Benefits of LIHTC

-It is estimated that the LIHTC costs around $9.5 billion per year in the United States.
+It is estimated that the LIHTC costs the federal government around $10.9 billion per year (as of 2021) in the United States.
 It is by far the largest federal program that encourages the creation of affordable rental housing for households with low incomes.

 Supporters see it as a well-tuned program that increases the affordable housing stock considerably.
 The LIHTC addresses a major failure in the market, and that is the lack of quality, affordable housing for low-income communities.

 Critics will argue that the federal subsidy per unit of new construction is actually higher than it needs to be.
 This is because of the wide range of intermediaries that are involved in its financing – each of which is compensated for their input.
 As a result of this, a lot of the tax subsidy doesn’t go directly into creating new rental housing stock.